-If you type 1s thereafter, you should see that you have a new file called hacker5.zip in ~/Dropbox.
-(If you realize later that you need to make a change to some file and re-ZIP everything, you can delete the ZIP file you already made with rm hacker5.zip, then create a new ZIP file as before.)

-- Once done creating your ZIP file, open up Chrome inside of the appliance (not on your own computer) and visit cs50.net/submit5, logging in if prompted. - Click Submit toward the window's top-left corner. - Under pset5 on the screen that appears, click Upload New Submission. - On the screen that appears, click Add files....
-A window entitled Open Files should appear. - Navigate your way to hacker5.zip, as by clicking jharvard, then double-clicking Dropbox.
-Once you find hacker5.zip, click it once to select it, then click Open. - Click Start upload to upload your ZIP file to CS50's servers. - On the screen that appears, you should see a window with No File Selected.
+If you type 1s thereafter, you should see that you have a new file called hacker4.zip in ~/Dropbox.
+(If you realize later that you need to make a change to some file and re-ZIP everything, you can delete the ZIP file you already made with rm hacker4.zip, then create a new ZIP file as before.)
+Once done creating your ZIP file, open up Chrome inside of the appliance (not on your own computer) and visit cs50.harvard.edu/submit5, logging in if prompted.
+Click Submit toward the window's top-left corner.
+Under Problem Set 4 on the screen that appears, click Upload New Submission.
+On the screen that appears, click Add files...
+A window entitled Open Files should appear.
+Navigate your way to hacker4.zip, as by clicking jharvard, then double-clicking Dropbox.
+Once you find hacker4.zip, click it once to select it, then click Open.
+Click Start upload to upload your ZIP file to CS50's servers.
+On the screen that appears, you should see a window with No File Selected.
 If you move your mouse toward the window's lefthand side, you should see a list of the files you uploaded.
 Click each to confirm the contents of each.
 (No need to click any other buttons or icons.)
 If confident that you submitted the files you intended, consider your source code submitted!
-If you'd like to re-submit different (or modified) files, simply return to cs50.net/submit and repeat these steps.
+If you'd like to re-submit different (or modified) files, simply return to cs50.harvard.edu/submit 6 and repeat these steps.
 You may re-submit as many times as you'd like; we'll grade your most recent submission, so long as it's before the deadline.